diggerwoo/libocli/doc/Quick Start Guide.md

 ## 1.2 Integrate with Main program

 Normally we should implement our commands in different modules classified by specific purpose.
-E.g. in the democli we designate netutils.c to implement useful network utilities like the "ping" and "traceroute", we might add other tools like "nslook", "ssh", etc. Then we write a cmd_net_utils_init() function to do all the commands creation and syntaxes registration.
+E.g. in the democli we designate netutils.c to implement useful network utilities like "ping" and "traceroute", we might add other tools like "nslook", "ssh", etc. Then we write a cmd_net_utils_init() function to do all the commands creation and syntaxes registration.
 Finally we integrate this cmd_net_utils_init() into main(), and rebuild the program.

 Below code segment is taken from [example/democli.c](../example/democli.c).
 The main() function is quite straitforward by utlizing the libocli APIs:
 - Call ocli_rl_init() to initialize libocli runtime environment.